-The complete Vredefort Dome structure extends over a circular area with a diameter of 300km.
+The complete Vredefort Dome structure extends over a circular area with a diameter of 300 km.
 It stretches from above Johannesburg in the north east to Welkom in the south west.
 At the approximate centre of the Dome is a small town called Vredefort.

-The World Heritage site, however, is restricted to a core zone located 120km south west of Johannesburg, on the banks of the Vaal River.
+The World Heritage site, however, is restricted to a core zone located 120 km south west of Johannesburg, on the banks of the Vaal River.
 This ‘Dome Mountain Land’ is the remainder of a central uplift that used to stand in the middle of the original crater.

 Here, the Archaean granite dome and its surrounding collar of overturned rocks have been eroded to form a scenic series of parallel ridges and valleys, curving in a graceful arc between Vredefort, Parys and Potchefstroom.

 The boundaries of the core zone roughly correspond to several roads linking these three towns.
 The eastern border is Parys-Potch tar road (R53).
 The Schoemansdrift-Potch road (part tar-part gravel) is on the western edge.

 A gravel road running east to west (called the Schoemansdrift Road) connects the two Potch-ward roads on the North West Province side.
 And, in the south, there are several gravel roads that make a half-moon shape on the Free State side.
 Around this square-ish core zone there is a buffer zone of 5 kilometers.

 Through the middle of the Dome region runs the Vaal (meaning ‘tawny’ or ‘dusty’) River, flowing from east to west.
 The Vaal is a major waterway by South African standards and helps supply Joburg and the surrounding industrial complex with water.
 Most of this industrial activity takes place upstream from the Dome, in the towns of Sasolburg, Vanderbijlpark and Vereeniging.